ChiaLinz/IS601sp22/readme.md

 Z-Layout Explained

-Here is a repository with an example (does not show correct screenshots) - Click Here
+Here is a repository with an example (does not show correct screenshots)

 Bootstrap Getting Started
 Bootstrap Grid System

-Going deep with Bootstrap (not needed for assignment but you may need more help) - 3 Hour Bootstrap Course - Click Here
+Going deep with Bootstrap (not needed for assignment but you may need more help) - 3 Hour Bootstrap Course

 Submit a link to your GitHub repository branch for this assignment, it should have a screenshot of your index page and about page respectively.